I specialize in

 Born and raised in Austria, I first came to Canada as an exchange student in 1999.
 After completing a Master of Arts in Lifespan Developmental Psychology at UVIC, I returned to Salzburg and Munich, where I completed my training in clinical psychology and cognitve behavioral therapy, as well as my dissertation research on meaning in life and support of family caregivers in palliative care.
 After the birth of our daughter we returned to live in Victoria.

-Experience
+Early professional Experience

-I worked in inpatient and private practice settings with a wide range of client issues, including eating disorders, depression, anxiety, trauma, and prolonged grief.
+I have worked in inpatient and private practice settings with a wide range of client issues, including eating disorders, depression, anxiety, trauma, and prolonged grief.
 During my doctoral studies, my focus was on positive psychology approaches, such as promoting meaning and well-being in palliative care.
 Developing a group psychotherapy intervention (PDF publication) to support family caregivers at such a vulnerable time was very gratifying, particularly after having experienced the loss of both of my parents to cancer as a young adult.

-Professional Registration:
+Professional journey

 2018 Certified EMDR Practitioner, EMDR International Association